OneChiswick - United against StreetSpace Changes

 Even the Queen got stuck in Chiswick Traffic in 2020.

 Until 2021 we were unable to protest publicly because of the pandemic.
-It was either not allowed or really difficult to organise.
+It was either not allowed or difficult to organise.
 We could not just wait till the next Council elections because Chiswick voters don’t get to control either Hounslow or Ealing Council.
-The latest 2022 elections show Hounslow continues to have a massive Labour majority which it has used to drive through these Streetspace changes against the wishes of our locally elected councillors and local residents: furthermore none of the Hounslow cabinet members responsible for these changes live in Chiswick.
+The 2022 elections show Hounslow continues to have a massive Labour majority which it has used to drive through these Streetspace changes against the wishes of our locally elected councillors and local residents: furthermore none of the Hounslow cabinet members responsible for these changes live in Chiswick.
 Hanif Khan, the transport lead on these matters has now lost his seat and is no longer a councillor; Katherine Dunne is now deputy leader.